 Walk the Walk - with Devices

 For most individuals, the probability that an assistive device – such as a cane, a walker or crutches – may be needed seems very unlikely.
-Walking, and basic movements like getting out of bed, in and out of a car and climbing up the stairs are some of things we take for granted.
+Walking, and basic movements like getting out of bed, in and out of a car, and climbing up the stairs are some of the things we take for granted.
 As one gets older, muscles and joints tend to degenerate, resulting in aches and pains.

-The fact is, you may need to use a cane / walker or other assistive devices at some point in your life.
+The fact is, you may need to use a cane/walker or other assistive devices at some point in your life.
 Age-related pathologies like osteoarthritis or sudden traumatic injuries can lead to difficulty with daily tasks.

 Physiotherapy is an important part of the rehabilitation process.
-Physiotherapists advocate the use of assistive devices as part of their treatment especially when patients experience decrease in mobility and restricted function.
+Physiotherapists advocate the use of assistive devices as part of their treatment especially when patients experience a decrease in mobility and restricted function.

-Assisted walking devices help patients perform daily activities in a pain free manner, and also improve mobility.
+Assisted walking devices help patients perform daily activities in a pain-free manner, and also improve mobility.
 Physiotherapists often prescribe such devices following a detailed assessment of the patient's deficits and requirements.

 Tips on How to Use Assisted Walking Devices